kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  39.md

 ELB.
 What rules should be added?
 (Select TWO)**

-- [x] Add an Outbound rule that allows HTTP/HTTPS, and specify the destination as the web server security group
+- [x] :  Add an Outbound rule that allows HTTP/HTTPS, and specify the destination as the web server security group

-- [ ] Add an Outbound rule that allows ALL TCP, and specify the destination as the Internet Gateway
+- [ ] :  Add an Outbound rule that allows ALL TCP, and specify the destination as the Internet Gateway

-- [ ] Add an Outbound rule that allows HTTP/HTTPS, and specify the destination as VPC CIDR
+- [ ] :  Add an Outbound rule that allows HTTP/HTTPS, and specify the destination as VPC CIDR

-- [x] Add an Inbound rule that allows HTTP/HTTPS, and specify the source as 0.0.0.0/0
+- [x] :  Add an Inbound rule that allows HTTP/HTTPS, and specify the source as 0.0.0.0/0

-- [ ] Add an Inbound rule that allows HTTP/HTTPS, and specify the source as 0.0.0.0/32
+- [ ] :  Add an Inbound rule that allows HTTP/HTTPS, and specify the source as 0.0.0.0/32

-*
+*----

+- #ec2_web_servers #dynamodb_database_backend #web_server_security_group #elb #security_group
 - hasExplain:: [[explanation_Question  39.md]]